TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 These will become useful shortly.

 There's another thing we can knock out right now that we'll use later: The ability for a `Fighter` component to recover health, and the ability for it to take damage directly, and the ability to take damage directly (without the defense modifier).
-We won't use the damage function this chapter, but since the two functions are effectively opposites, we can get writing it overwith now.
+We won't use the damage function this chapter, but since the two functions are effectively opposites, we can get writing it over with now.

 Open up `fighter.py` and add these two functions: